 Pahin (porcupine) quillwork is a traditional Native American art of Plains and East Coast tribes.
 Quillwork involves softening, dying and weaving quills onto leather or birch bark.
 While many quill workers switched to beads when beads became available, quillwork remains an integral part of life on the Pine Ridge and other reservations; an honored art form passed down through generations, with each family having their own distinctive design.

-Your purchase supports the Art Center's efforts to encourage this important aspect of Native heritage and to recognize the Lakota artisans who keep the tradition alive.
+Your purchase supports the efforts of Seven Fires Art to encourage this important aspect of Native heritage and to recognize the artisans who keep the tradition alive.

-Traditional Oglala Lakota quillwork passed down through the Red Cloud family and others and featuring the expert quillwork of Miranda Red Cloud.
+Traditional Oglala Lakota quillwork passed down through the Red Cloud family and others and featuring the expert quillwork of Miranda Red Cloud and Avery Red Cloud.